For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can do this with rum, prosecco, gin and pretty much any alcohol that comes in a mini-size version.

-Or, if you've already got alcohol in your cupboards, you could buy some small glass bottles and fill those up with their favourite drink.
-Cheers to that!
+Or, if you already have alcohol in your cupboards, you could buy some small glass bottles and fill those up with their favourite drink.

 You'd be surprised just how easy it is to make effective beauty products using only cheap and natural ingredients.